jro31/jethro-codes/_articles/my-story.md

 But after not too long, this girl picked me up.
 She drove me for a while until we parted ways, and I started again.
 And it always astounded me how willing people were to let a stranger into their car, but I could get further in a day hitchhiking than I could by bus.

 Often people wanted the company.
-Truckers especially, I think wanted someone to talk to.
+Truckers especially, wanted someone to talk to.
 At one point I was picked up by this Romanian couple who worked in Vancouver.
 They'd decided to go on a road trip together, but it wasn't going very well, so they picked me up so they didn't have to talk to each other.

 I stayed with them for three days on my way to Dawson City in the north of the country.

 There was a road in Northern Canada famed for hitchhikers getting murdered.
 I didn't know that until I was already halfway along it, but I never met anyone who struck me as a serial killer.
 It was generally a lot of fun, and for the people you met, much better than taking the bus.

 I made it up to Dawson City, and then back down again.
-I made it all the over to the east of the country, finding myself in little towns that didn't even have buses running to them on the way.
+I made it all the way over to the east of the country, finding myself in little towns that didn't even have buses running to them on the way.

 If you don't mind the whole murdering hitchhikers thing, it's a great way to travel.